check before: 2025-11-01

 Loss of Custom Branding Access

-When custom branding is disabled by admins, site managers will lose access to the Site branding page in Site Settings, limiting their ability to customize site appearance.
+When custom branding is disabled by tenant admins, site managers will lose access to the Site branding page in Site Settings, impacting their ability to customize site appearance.

 - roles: Site Managers, Tenant Admins